Chapter 25 Area Data IV

 25.3 Preliminaries

-As usual, it is good practice to clear the working space to make sure that you do not have extraneous items there when you begin your work.
+As usual, it is recommended that you begin your work with a new session of R. At the very least, make sure that the working space is clear from extraneous items there may have been there from earlier.
 The command in R to clear the workspace is rm (for “remove”), followed by a list of items to be removed.
 To clear the workspace from all objects, do the following:

 rm(list = ls())